emiliosheinz/rinha-de-backend-2025-go/README.md

 Incoming `POST /payments` requests return immediately (HTTP 202) after enqueueing a task.
 Background workers handle the actual payment processing to improve throughput and resilience.

 ### Health-Driven Routing
-A single leader polls `/payments/service-health` every 5 s (within the rate limit of one call per 5 s) and stores the metrics (`failing` flag and `minResponseTime`) in Redis.
+A single leader polls `/payments/service-health` every 5 s (within the rate limit of one call per 5 s) from the payments processors and stores the metrics (`failing` flag and `minResponseTime`) in Redis.
 Routing logic:

 - Always avoid routing to a processor marked as failing.
 - Switch to the fallback if the default's latency exceeds 1.25× the fallback's minimum response time.

 ### Leader Election
 Instances use a Redis-based leader election (SETNX with TTL renewal every 10 s) to ensure only one node performs health checks and updates the shared cache.

 ### Data Persistence & Summary
 Successful payments are recorded in PostgreSQL with correlation ID, amount, timestamp, and chosen processor.
 The `GET /payments-summary` endpoint aggregates totals per processor, optionally filtered by time window (`from`/`to` in RFC3339Nano).